Stephen Moore, 1st Viscount Mount Cashell

 Stephen Moore, 1st Viscount Mount Cashell (1696 – 26 February 1766), known as The Lord Kilworth between 1764 and 1766, was an Irish politician.

+Early life

 Moore was the son of Richard Moore, of Cashell, County Tipperary, by the Honourable Elizabeth Ponsonby, daughter of William Ponsonby, 1st Viscount Duncannon.

+Career

 He was returned to the Irish House of Commons for County Tipperary in 1738, a seat he held until 1761.
 In 1764 he was raised to the Peerage of Ireland as Baron Kilworth, of Moore Park in the County of Cork.
 Two years later he was further honoured when he was made Viscount Mount Cashell, of the City of Cashell, also in the Irish peerage.

+Personal life

+Lord Mount Cashell married Alicia Colville, daughter of Hugh Colville and Sarah Margetson, and granddaughter of Sir Robert Colville and his third wife Rose Leslie.
+They had several children, including: